 The District's technology coordinator may close a user account or otherwise restrict use of the District's computers, computer-like equipment, computer network systems, and/or the internet at any time, and District administrators, faculty, or staff may request the technology coordinator deny, revoke, close, suspend, or otherwise restrict user accounts and/or privileges.
 Any user identified as a security risk or having a history of problems with computer systems may be denied access to the District's computers, the District's computer-like equipment, the District's computer network systems and the internet.
-The District may charge a student or staff member for any loss of or damage to the District's computers, computer-like equipment, computer or other appropriate personnel on the appropriate use of the District's computers, computer-like equipment, computer network systems and the internet.
+The District may charge a student or staff member for any loss of or damage to the District's computers, computer-like equipment, computer network systems, and/or internet caused by the student or staff member.
+Students and staff members will be instructed by the District's technology coordinator or other appropriate personnel on the appropriate use of the District's computer-like equipment, computer network systems and the internet.